bakeralexan/Food-Prices/README.md

 Here is the data from the [Quarterly Food-at-Home Price Database] (https://www.ers.usda.gov/data-products/quarterly-food-at-home-price-database/) from the USDA ERS.

 ## Methodology
 I first had to make all of my BRFSS variables categorical, binary variables.
-I then used the svyset to set the appropriate weights and let STATA know that I was working with survey data.
-After that, I used svy: proportion to make proportions of all of my variables from the BRFSS dataset to aggreggate them at the state level.
+I then used the _svyset_ to set the appropriate weights and let STATA know that I was working with survey data.
+After that, I used _svy: proportion_ to make proportions of all of my variables from the BRFSS dataset to aggreggate them at the state level.
 I then exported my output to excel to use excel to combine the USDA and CDC datasets at the state level.
-I then ran kdensity, histograms, and tabstat to generate descriptive data.
-Next, for my regressions, I used OLS, panel data random effects and fixed effects.
-Lastly I ran the Hausman test.
+I then ran _kdensity_, _histogram_, and _tabstat_ to generate descriptive data.
+Next, for my regressions, I used OLS and panel data random effects and fixed effects.
+Lastly I ran the _Hausman_ test.

 ## Results